PayPal NVP API Basics

 The following example shows one way to specify a signature using cURL:

-Note: This example does not establish a secure connection and should not be used in the live environment.
+Note: Because this example does not establish a secure connection, do not use it in the live environment.

 NAME=Robert Moore&COMPANY=R. H. Moore & Associates

-Use the following methods to URL-encode or URL-decode your NVP strings:
+Use these methods to URL-encode or URL-decode your NVP strings:

 The PayPal API uses a special syntax for NVP fields defined as lists.